enthought/pyface/docs/source/overview.rst

 is the combination of these.
 The :py:class:`.MFileDialog` class provides some mix-in capabilities around the expression of filters for file types.
-And then there are two concrete implementations, :py:class:`pyface.ui.wx.file_dialog.FileDialog` for wxPython and :py:class:`pyface.ui.qt4.file_dialog.FileDialog` for the Qt backends.
+And then there are two concrete implementations, :py:class:`pyface.ui.wx.file_dialog.FileDialog` for wxPython and :py:class:`pyface.ui.qt.file_dialog.FileDialog` for the Qt backends.
 These toolkit classes in turn inherit from the appropriate toolkit's :py:class:`Dialog`, :py:class:`Window`, and :py:class:`Widget` classes, as well as the :py:class:`.MFileDialog` mixin.